Welcome to our monthly summary for January 2018.

 Below are links to other news and developments that might be of interest to people with a criminal record.
 For more news, check out the news and media section of our main website.

-We’ve published our winter 2016/17 newsletter which provides an update of the news at Unlock in the last three months.
+We’ve published our winter newsletter setting out details of what’s been happening at Unlock in the last three months.